Southwest Idaho is all about exploring. That doesn’t stop when it snows.

 Mid-November through mid-January

-To kick off the holiday season the city of Caldwell will use almost 600,000 lights to decorate the historic downtown!
+To kick off the holiday season the city of Caldwell will use over 1,000,000 lights to decorate the historic downtown!
 Not to mention the additional 35,000 lights they use to construct a tunnel feature along Indian Creek.
 Don’t miss out on this spectacular free light show.